italia/spid-cie-oidc-docs/docs/en/metadata_oidc_rp.rst

     }
  }

-The OP Metadata from **"federation_entity"** MUST contain at least the following mandatory parameters:
+The OP Metadata of type **"federation_entity"** MUST contain at least the following mandatory parameters:

 .. list-table::
   :widths: 20 60 20